truecharts/website/docs/manual/helm/guides/add-ingress.md

               value: some value
 ```

-In somecases an ingress might already been partly defined.
-When that's the case, please merge above settings, with the already defined ingresses.
+In some cases, an ingress might already been partly defined.
+When that's the case, please merge the above settings with the already defined ingresses.

 ## More info: